Manmade God: Early years (2001–2002)

 Formed upon the hiatus of Forbidden in 2001, Manmade God featured both its guitarist Craig Locicero and drummer Steve Jacobs.
-The new project was joined by bassist James Walker and filled out when Locicero came across a newspaper ad by Pann, a singer on the verge of ending his attempts at music success.
+The new project was joined by bassist James Walker and filled out when Locicero came across a newspaper ad by Pann Reed, a singer on the verge of ending his attempts at music success.
 The guitarist reflected, "Before Pann joined, we were more of a finger painting experiment; it never felt like a band.
 Pann just made all the difference, having direction and emotion."

 Within two weeks of formation, Manmade God debuted at the Boomerang Club and played elsewhere in the San Francisco Bay area.
 They soon met Stone Temple Pilots drummer Eric Kretz who was impressed enough to produce their 3-song demo.
 While playing, the group soon realized they were not ready to showcase for major labels yet and continued recording.
 Their material caught the attention of Brian Joseph Dobbs who helped record their next demo at The Plant Studios in Sausalito, California.

 According to Locicero, "Every management company wanted us; major labels were knocking themselves over to get to us."
 The demos with Dobbs gained response from American Recordings and prompted a private showcase with label head Rick Rubin.
 Manmade God signed into American in October 2002 and soon began working on their self-titled debut with Dobbs as producer and Rubin as executive producer.